matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/connect-mo/database-client-tools.md

 1. As MatrixOne 0.6 is not fully compatible with MySQL 8.0, we reset the MatrixOne server version to 0.6.0 for adapting Navicat connection.

-Before launch MatrixOne, insert the following lines in the `[cn.frontend]` section of the `etc/launch-tae-CN-tae-DN/cn.toml` file in MatrixOne folder, then launch MatrixOne.
+    Before launch MatrixOne, insert the following lines in the `[cn.frontend]` section of the *etc/launch-tae-CN-tae-DN/cn.toml* file in MatrixOne folder, then launch MatrixOne.

     ```
     [cn.frontend]
     ServerVersionPrefix = " "
     ```

+    Open a new terminal and enter into the following command:

     ```
     #Launch MatrixOne (Source code method)
     ./mo-service -launch ./etc/quickstart/launch.toml
     ```

-!!! note
-    If you use Docker install method and need to modify this configuration file, please refer to [Mount configuration file with Docker](../../Maintain/mount-data-by-docker.md).
+    __Note__: If you use Docker install method and need to modify this configuration file, please refer to [Mount configuration file with Docker](../../Maintain/mount-data-by-docker.md).

 2. Download and install [Navicat](https://www.navicat.com/en/products).

 3. Open Navicat, click **Connection > MySQL**, and fill in the following parameters in the pop-up window:

-    - **Connction Name**: MatrixOne-127.0.0.1
+    - **Connction Name**: MatrixOne
     - **Host**: 127.0.0.1
     - **Port**: 6001
     - **User Name**: dump